 A: While some reports do display similar information, such as sprint burndown and velocity or status on all iterations, these reports are formatted differently and support additional filters.

-Q: Do you want to create additional product areas or release milestones?
+Q: How do I create additional product areas or release milestones?

 A: See Create areas or iterations.

-Q: Do you want to bulk edit work items to assign them to an area, iteration, team member, or priority?
+Q: How do I bulk edit work items to assign them to an area, iteration, team member, or priority?

 A: See Bulk modify work items.

-Q: Do you want to add a field to track additional data?
+Q: How do I add a field to track additional data?